Lacrosse was included as an official Olympic sport in 1904 and 1908 and later returned as a demonstration sport in 1928, 1932 and 1948.

 Upper Arlington High School

 The UA High School Lacrosse Club began in 1972.
 UA teacher Lee Spitzer took over as UAHS coach from 1974 to 1986.
 UA placed first in the MSLA (Midwest Scholastic Lacrosse Association) in 1975 and second in 1979, 1980 and 1981.
 Under Head Coach Bill Wolford (1987-1991), the 1989 and 1990 UA Varsity teams rose to second in the Ohio State Championships.
-Younger brother Ted Wolford has been Head Coach since 1992.
-His teams have won 10 MSLA Championships and 15 State titles in 24 years.
+Younger brother Ted Wolford was Head Coach for 25 years.
+His teams won 10 MSLA Championships and 16 State titles in 25 years.

 High School Lacrosse is growing nationally: Ohio boys' high school programs (144) compares to New York (408), Maryland (229), Virginia (169), Pennsylvania (219), Connecticut (96), Massachusetts (218), Texas (91), Michigan (128), Florida (202), Colorado (74), New Jersey (209) and California (261) and 33 more states with 20 or more teams each.
 UAHS players give back by volunteering as coaches in the spring and summer leagues to share the lax tradition with UA's youth players.

 UA Middle Schools